The Upper Chesapeake, the Middle Chesapeake, Kent Island, Baltimore, Annapolis, the Lower Chesapeake, the Potomac, and the DelMarVa Coast.

 Whether you are boating on the Western or Eastern side of the Upper Bay, you will enjoy cleaner waters, historical hot spots and some of the state’s best crab shacks.

 The Upper Chesapeake Bay (defined here as the Chesapeake Bay Bridge to the mouth of the Susquehanna) is home to some of Maryland’s quaint boating towns, including Havre de Grace, Rock Hall and Chestertown.
 If you stay tuned, you may even Snag-A-Slip at one of the Bay’s hottest parties – Pirate’s and Wenches in Rock Hall – or, on any given night, throw it down at any of the numerous tiki bars boasting live music in the summer.

 Annapolis, also known as the sailboat capital of the world, is lovingly referred to as a drinking town with a sailing problem.
 But, that’s not all Annapolis has to offer!

-In Annapolis, there’s really something to do for everyone in your party!
+In Annapolis, there’s plenty of marinas and something to do for everyone in your party!
 Whip your little pirates into shape with a walking tour of the Naval Academy, or entertain the history buff of your boat with a tour of the downtown district.
 The nautical fashionista in your family will love browsing the boutiques of Main Street for popular designer brands and one-of-a-kind pieces handcrafted by shop owners.
-Once everyone has worked up an appetite, take them to any of popular dockside bars for a nibble and a pint.
+Once everyone has worked up an appetite, take a stroll from your boat slip to any of the popular dockside bars for a nibble and a pint.